Hurricane Zeta 'strengthening,' expected landfall in Louisiana as Category 2 storm

 The system is now expected to make landfall as a strong Category 2 storm south of New Orleans, which will bring life-threatening storm surge, flooding rainfall, damaging winds and isolated tornadoes.

-Hurricane warnings are now in effect from Morgan City, La.. to the Mississippi/Alabama border, including New Orleans.
+Hurricane warnings are now in effect from Morgan City, La.. to the Mississippi/Alabama border, including the New Orleans metropolitan area.

+"This one I'm concerned with new Orleans," Dean said.
+"We are going to see higher storm surge totals than originally anticipated."

 Hurricane-force winds extend outward up to 35 miles from the center of the storm, while tropical storm-force winds reach up to 150 miles.